Yarr/Yarr/docs/scanconsole.md

             "tx" : 0,
             "rx" : 1,
             "enable" : 1,
-            "locked" : 0,
+            "locked" : false,
             "active": false
         }
     ]
 }
 ```
-In this case, `ChipA` will function as normal. `ChipB` will be configured, but its data will not be saved and no analysis will be run for it.
+In this case, `ChipA` will function as normal. `ChipB` will be configured, but its data will not be processed and no analysis will be run for it.

 The `"activeLoop"` flag can be used to prevent a `StdParameterLoop` from changing the registers for the given FE.
 Consider the following example: